 Many breeds have a genetic predisposition to insulin resistance making them much more prone to laminitis.
 The native breeds seem to be at high risk as well as breeds such as Morgans, Arabs, Spanish horses and Miniature Ponies.

 A sedentary horse is often a fat horse.
 Exercise is one of the most effective ways to guard against insulin resistance.
-It also will help to prevent your horse from becoming obese.
+It will also help to prevent your horse from becoming obese.

-Cushing’s disease usually shows up in horses approaching their late teens and becomes very high risk for horses in their 20’s.
+Cushing’s disease usually shows up in horses approaching their teens and becomes very high risk for horses in their 20’s.

 Springtime is when most horses are at the highest risk of laminitis.
 This is because the spring flush of grass can be very high in sugar and starch which can trigger IR type laminitis.
 Autumn is also risky for horses with Cushing’s as there is a seasonal rise in the hormone that drives the symptoms of Cushing’s at this time of year.
 Again there is often an Autumn flush of grass growth ahead of winter.